select2/select2/ISSUE_TEMPLATE.md

 ## Prerequisites

-- [ ] I have searched for similar issues in both open and closed tickets and cannot find a duplicate
+- [ ] I have searched for similar issues in both open and closed tickets and didn't find a duplicated
 - [ ] The issue still exists against the latest `master` branch of Select2
 - [ ] This is not a usage question (Those should be directed to the [community](https://select2.github.io/community.html))
-- [ ] I have attempted to find the simplest possible steos to reproduce the issue
+- [ ] I have attempted to find the simplest possible steps to reproduce the issue
 - [ ] I have included a failing test as a pull request (Optional)

 ## Steps to reproduce the issue